dekatotoro/PullToRefreshSwift/README.md

         })
   }
 ```

-Please implement scrollViewDidScroll If you want to fixed pulltoRefresh.
+If you want to fixed pulltoRefreshView, please implement scrollViewDidScroll.
 ```swift
   func scrollViewDidScroll(scrollView: UIScrollView) {
     self.tableView.fixedPullToRefreshViewForDidScroll()
   }
 ```

 If you want to use the custom option, please change the PullToRefreshConst class.

 ```swift